~ 20 MIN READ

 Con: Tools and concepts can be overkill for business projects with nebulous or thought-driven tasks.

 Strategic project management is where ClearPoint’s technology fits in.
 This type of software allows you to track hundreds of projects across your organization, including the tasks associated with each.
 Like the previous types of project management tools, you can assign ownership and accountability, and build Gantt charts.
 But ClearPoint’s software offers additional, unique strategy management features.
-You can:

 - Give all projects and tasks red, amber, and green (RAG) status indicators for each reporting time period (typically monthly or quarterly).